Umar: Foundation of the caliphate

 According to Tom Holland, Umar's historicity is beyond dispute.
-An Armenian bishop writing a decade or so after Qadisiyya describes Umar as a "mighty potentate coordinating the advance of the sons of Ismael from the depths of the desert".Sebeos 139 Tom Holland writes "What added incomparably to his prestige, was that his earth-shaking qualities as a generalissimo were combined with the most distinctive cast of virtues.
+An Armenian bishop writing a decade or so after Qadisiyya describes Umar as a "mighty potentate coordinating the advance of the sons of Ismael from the depths of the desert".
+Tom Holland writes "What added incomparably to his prestige, was that his earth-shaking qualities as a generalissimo were combined with the most distinctive cast of virtues.
 Rather than ape the manner of a Caesar, as the Ghassanid kings had done, he drew on the example of a quite different kind of Christian.
 Umar's threadbare robes, his diet of bread, salt and water, and his rejection of worldly riches would have reminded anyone from the desert reaches beyond Palestine of a very particular kind of person.
 Monks out in the Judaean desert had long been casting themselves as warriors of God.
 The achievement of Umar was to take such language to a literal and previously unimaginable extreme."

 Abu Bakr's era

 Due to the delicate political situation in Arabia, Umar initially opposed military operations against the rebel tribes there, hoping to gain their support in the event of an invasion by the Romans or the Persians.
 Later, however, he came to agree with Abu Bakr's strategy to crush the rebellion by force.
-By late 632 CE, Khalid ibn Walid had successfully united Arabia after consecutive victories against the rebels.
+By late 632, Khalid ibn Walid had successfully united Arabia after consecutive victories against the rebels.
 During his own reign later, Umar would mostly adopt the policy of avoiding wars and consolidating his power in the incorporated lands rather than expanding his empire through continuous warfare.

 Umar advised Abu Bakr to compile the Quran in the form of a book after 300 huffāẓ (memorizers) of the Quran died in the Battle of Yamamah.